icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 #### Other Lists

-> This Awesome List excludes some libraries that don't yet support Angular 16+.
-If you are still supporting or using older versions of Angular, you could find great resources in one of the lists below.
+> This Awesome List had a fallow period without many updates, and we'd like to thank these other repos for picking up the slack.

 * [awesome-utils-dev/angular](https://github.com/pegaltier/awesome-utils-dev/blob/master/utils-coding/utils-angular-list.md) - This is an exhaustive list of resources covering the whole Angular ecosystem.
 This should be your next step if you haven't found what you need here.
 * [awesome-angular](https://github.com/DaanDeSmedt/awesome-angular)